 Paula R. Singer is the president of Walden University, which was founded to support adult learners in achieving their academic goals and making a greater impact in their professions and communities.
 In her role, she focuses on enhancing the end-to-end Walden student experience, expanding access to flexible degree program options, and ensuring student success through graduation and career growth.

 Previously, Singer served in several executive leadership roles since joining Laureate Education in 1993, including chief of learning and innovation and becoming the first chief network officer (CNO).
 In these roles, she was responsible for extending collaboration, innovation, and best practices of faculty and staff throughout Laureate’s prior network of 80 institutions of higher education in 28 countries, which benefited more than one million students.

-Ms. Singer has served in several executive leadership roles since joining Laureate Education, Inc. (formerly Sylvan Learning Systems, Inc.) in 1993.
-She most recently served as Chief Network Officer responsible for establishing the Laureate Network Office, which extended the unique academic, business, and student-centered strengths and experience of Laureate’s global network throughout the network.
-Previously, she was the president and CEO of Laureate Global Products and Services, where she led Laureate’s portfolio of international online institutions and offerings, U.S. campus-based institutions, and worldwide institutions in hospitality management and art and design.
-Ms. Singer also led all Laureate online postsecondary businesses and the company’s entry into the postsecondary education market with the acquisition of Canter & Associates in 1997.
+As president and CEO of Laureate Global Products and Services, Singer led its portfolio of international online institutions and offerings, U.S. campus-based institutions, and worldwide institutions in hospitality management and art and design.
+She also led all Laureate online postsecondary businesses and the company’s entry into the postsecondary education market with the acquisition of Canter & Associates in 1997.
 During her tenure with Laureate, Singer was instrumental in the launch of Torrens University in Australia – the first new institution of higher education approved by the government in over 30 years.
 She was among the university’s founding board members.

-In addition to her passion for higher education, Singer is the co-founder of the Nurturing Nest Montessori School, which is in Maryland and is affiliated with the American Montessori Society, the International Montessori Council, and Montessori Schools of Maryland.
+In addition to her passion for higher education, Singer is the co-founder of the Maryland-based Nurturing Nest Montessori School, which is affiliated with the American Montessori Society, the International Montessori Council, and Montessori Schools of Maryland.
 Early in her career, Singer was a K-12 teacher and reading specialist focused on helping struggling students in inner-city schools.